theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/query.md

 ---

 The following section shows how to extract data from SAP queries.
 Drag and drop the appropriate icon from the toolbox to your data flow task.
-The connection manager is assigned to the component as shown in the section [Xtract IS Table](./table).
+The connection manager is assigned to the component as shown in the section [Xtract IS for Azure Table](./table).

 ![Query-01](/img/content/Query-01.png){:class="img-responsive" }